pippinbarr/cart253-2018/modules/tools-version-control/tools-version-control.md

 6. Commit the changes
 7. Push the changes

-(Normally our changes won't be adding a whole project at once, they'll be more incremental, but this is good practice.)
+(Normally our changes won't be adding a whole project at once, they'll be more incremental.)

 ---